gilesknap/k3s-minecraft/useful/deployed/ambassador/README.md

 ==================
 Deploy ambassador as a lightweight ingress controller

+Make sure you have disabled traefik before you run these steps.

 https://rancher.com/blog/2020/deploy-an-ingress-controllers
 discusses how to setup ingress for k3s but it is better to do it using helm as follows: